Public holidays in the United States: Overview

+Many states have additional holidays that the federal government does not observe.
+Most prominent among these are holidays to celebrate statehood.
+Since 2000, some city and state-level celebrations of Malcolm X Day and Rosa Parks Day have been created, in addition to the federal Martin Luther King Jr. Day, to honor and recognize African American contributions to the United States.
+Missouri honors Rosa Parks on her birthday.

+Colorado became the first state to establish a paid state holiday honoring a woman in 2020 with the designation of the first Monday in October as Frances Xavier Cabrini Day.

+Many businesses observe certain holidays, which are also not mandated by any government agency.
+Many workplaces celebrate religious observance as well as ethnic holidays, such as Saint Patrick's Day, Kwanzaa, Diwali, Mardi Gras, and Cinco de Mayo, as a matter of best practice.

 While the popularity of each public holiday cannot easily be measured, the holiday with the highest greeting card sales is Christmas.
-Major retail establishments, such as shopping malls and centers, close only on Thanksgiving and Christmas, but remain open on all other holidays (with early closings on Christmas Eve and New Year's Eve, and sometimes on other major holidays).
-In the face of a rapidly tightening retail market in the 2010s, retailers have increasingly been opening on Thanksgiving evening and night to extend Black Friday and the holiday shopping season, however, the Covid-19 pandemic greatly limited this practice.
+Major retail establishments, such as shopping malls and centers, close only on Thanksgiving and Christmas, but remain open on all other holidays, with early closings on Christmas Eve and New Year's Eve, and sometimes on other major holidays.
+In the face of a rapidly tightening retail market in the 2010s, retailers have increasingly been opening on Thanksgiving evening and night to extend Black Friday and the holiday shopping season, however, the COVID-19 pandemic greatly limited this practice.

 Virtually all large companies observe and close on the major holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas).
-Some non-retail businesses close on the day after Thanksgiving, while others (such as federal banks and post offices) are not allowed to close that day.
+Some non-retail businesses close the day after Thanksgiving, while others, such as federal banks and post offices, are not allowed to close that day.
 Some smaller businesses normally open on Sundays will close on Easter Sunday if they expect to have very few customers that day.

-Holidays most commonly celebrated

-This is a list of the most commonly celebrated holidays in the United States, not a list of federal holidays.

-Holidays observed with paid time off

-The labor force in the United States comprises about 62% (as of 2014) of the general population.
-In the United States, 97% of the private sector businesses determine what days this sector of the population gets paid time off, according to a study by the Society for Human Resource Management.
-The following holidays are observed by the majority of U.S. businesses with paid time off: